 Note: The full instructions are provided in the recipe card below.

 Pour the yerba inside the gourd until it is ¾ full.
-Cover the mouth of the mate gourd with one hand, invert it and shake it vigorously for about 4 seconds.
-The purpose of this is to get the smallest particles to sit on the top of the brewing.
+Cover the mouth of the mate gourd with one hand, invert it, and shake it vigorously for about 4 seconds.

-Now place the gourd again in its position, taking care of the brewing to remain inclined on one side.
-Heat water in a kettle to a simmer, not a boil (It should be no more than 160° to 175° F degrees F); transfer it to a thermo.
-Pour a little cold water into the gap you’ve made inside the gourd.
-Keep the gourd tilted until the Yerba has absorbed the water.
+Heat water in a kettle to a simmer, not a boil (It should be no more than 160° to 175° F); transfer it to a thermo.

-Cover the mouth of the bombilla with your thumb and put the filter end into the hollow part of the brewing.
 Uncover the bombilla only when you have found the definite position of the bombilla touching the bottom of the gourd.
-This way, you will keep the filter from blocking with fine particles.
+This way, you will keep the filter from blocking fine particles.
 Then, begin pouring the hot water softly inside the gourd.
-Hmm!!

-How to prepare
+How to Prepare Mate

 Fill a cured gourd just over half full with yerba.
 Tilt the gourd until the tea covers the side and almost reaches the top.
-Before putting the straw in, pour a little cold water into the gap you’ve made inside the gourd.
+Before putting the straw in, pour cold water into the gap you've made inside the gourd.

 Keep the gourd tilted until the Yerba has absorbed the water.
 Put the filtered end of the mate straw into the tea at an angle.
 Pour hot (not boiling) water into the yerba mate tea and drink.
 A temperature of 160° to 175° Fahrenheit is best.